Depression Counselling Service: Book an Appointment

-- Genetic Makeup and family history: You’re at a high risk of depression if someone in your family has depression.
+1. Genetics and family history : You’re at a high risk of depression if someone in your family has depression.
 It is known to be linked with many genes as well, however strong linkages haven’t been identified yet.

-- Drug use: A history of drug and alcohol abuse/misuse can also contribute to the risk.
+7. Drug use: A history of drug and/or alcohol abuse or misuse.

-Psychotherapy and depression counselling in Singapore can be an effective treatment for depression as it can help you understand fully the underlying causes and tackle them properly.
-It can help you learn new skills and techniques to handle your emotional and problems and develop new coping mechanisms that are much healthier.
+Psychotherapy and depression counselling can be an effective treatment for depression.
+It can help you discover and understand the issues that you are facing and tackle them properly.
+It can also be an opportunity for you to learn new skills and techniques that can help handle your emotions and problems better by developing new healthy coping mechanisms.

 Tips For Depression Treatment In Singapore

-Here are some of tips for people taking up treatment for depression:
+Here are some tips for people taking up treatment for depression:

-- Do not be afraid to be honest with your therapist: Opening up to a mental health professional can be difficult, but there is value in being open and honest with your therapist.
-The more open, honest, and receptive you are, the more effective the treatment will be.
-Share all kinds of concerns with your therapist, and if you have any doubts about your therapist’s approach, let the therapist know.
+- Be honest with your therapist.
+Opening up to a mental health professional can be difficult, but it is important to be honest with your therapist.
+The more honest and receptive you are, the more effective the session will be.
+Try your best to share all of your concerns with your therapist.
+If you have any doubts about your therapist’s approach, let them know.
 Feedback always helps.

-- Do not give up: Treatment for most mental health issues can take a lot of time; it doesn’t work right away.
+- Do not give up.
+Treatment for most mental health issues takes time; it does not work right away.
 You may only start to see noticeable differences after months of treatment.
-Medication too may take some time to take effect, usually between four to six weeks.
-But do not despair and give it some time.
-Your therapist may try different treatment plans, but do have faith in yourself and stick with it.
+Medication may also take some time to work, usually between four to six weeks.
+Being patient and gentle with yourself and the treatment is always important.